logicalclocks/terraform-provider-hopsworksai/docs/resources/cluster.md

 Optional:

+- `arrow_flight_with_duckdb` (Boolean) Enable or disable ArrowFight server with DuckDB to speed up different feature store operations for external python clients.
+Defaults to `false`.
 - `count` (Number) The number of MySQL nodes.
 Defaults to `1`.
 - `disk_size` (Number) The disk size of MySQL nodes in units of GB Defaults to `128`.